 - After Action/Debrief

-This course is designed for personnel likely to encounter military ordnance during the performance of their official duties.
+This 1-day course is designed for personnel likely to encounter military ordnance during the performance of their official duties.
 The course covers safety precautions, describes ordnance construction characteristics, and explains the fundamentals of military ordnance fuzing.

 - Explosive effects, properties, & applications